-However, in Scotland if you’re getting a personal care allowance, you won’t be entitled to Attendance Allowance or the care component of Disability Living Allowance or Personal Independence Payment after the first 4 weeks.
+However, in Scotland, if you’re getting a personal care allowance, you won’t be entitled to Attendance Allowance or the care component of Disability Living Allowance or Personal Independence Payment after the first four weeks.

 What other NHS services are available in care homes?

 When you’ve been assessed, you might find you’re entitled to other help from the NHS.

-This might include continence aids paid for by the NHS or specialist support or services such as:
+This might include continence aids or specialist support or services such as:

 - pressure relief mattresses, and